-Advice will come from your District Support Manager in terms of your role and the support to service and ex-service people - they are experienced and can offer advice and solutions to any questions.
-Reference material is also available in basecamp and if required the DSM may refer you on to national office depending on the nature of your issue.
+Advice will come from your District Support Manager/District Support Advisor in terms of your role and the support to service and ex-service people - they are experienced and can offer advice and solutions to any questions.
+Reference material is also available in basecamp.

 To get to basecamp the website is: www.rsa.org.nz/Basecamp.
-It require a logon and password to access it.
+It requires a logon and password to access it.